Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 The classroom is also furnished with display cases that demonstrate the archeological process and highlight artifacts from the department’s archeological research collections.

-The Shelley R. Saunders Biological Anthropology Teaching Lab
+The Shelley R. Saunders Biological Anthropology Teaching Lab Visit The Shelley R. Saunders Teaching Lab

 The Shelley R. Saunders Biological Anthropology Teaching Lab represents a biocultural approach to understanding the human condition.
 The Lab houses the department’s comprehensive teaching collection with an emphasis on human skeletal biology, paleopathology and human evolution.